rajansolanki/rajansolanki-dev/src/content/projects/absolutely.md

 order: 1
 ---

-Absolutely Studio is a multi-disciplined design studio.
+Absolutely Studio is a multi-disciplined design agency.

-The brief was to design and build a studio website.
+The brief was to design and build the studio website.